Falsification of history in Azerbaijan: State support for history falsification

+"Our scientists, responding positively to my call, in a short time have created excellent and based on real facts work related to the history of this region"The Azerbaijani state also has constructed a false historical narrative portraying Azerbaijanis as victims of genocide or ethnic cleansing, including through official commemorations such as the "Day of Genocide of Azerbaijanis," despite the events cited not meeting the legal or historical criteria for genocide.
+Scholars characterize this narrative as a deliberate inversion of history, designed to counter and obscure the Armenian Genocide while simultaneously legitimizing territorial claims and the erasure or appropriation of Armenian cultural heritage.

 De Baets from Wesleyan University notes that historians are persecuted in Azerbaijan for "incorrect" interpretation of historical concepts.
 Thus, in December 1994, the historian Movsum Aliyev was arrested for publishing the article "Answer to the falsifiers of history."

 Formation of the image of the "enemy" in Azerbaijan and Armenia

 The Nagorno-Karabakh Conflict, has exacerbated relations between Armenians and Azerbaijanis.
 In Azerbaijan, this led to the formation of an image of a victim, combined with revanchist aspirations.
 On the other hand, in Armenia, where genocide has become the main factor shaping identity, Azerbaijanis are promoted as de facto Turks.
 Sergei Rumyantsev, candidate of sociological sciences, director of the Novator Center for Social Research cites the construction of the image of a "historical enemy" on the basis of a literary work of the Turkic world of the 11th–12th centuries.
 "Kitabi Dede Gorgud", which is not only presented as a "historical chronicle of our fatherland", that is, Azerbaijan, aged thirteen centuries, but also the replacement of the Kipchak tribes (which served in the Turkic epic as an authentic image of the "infidels" with whom the Oguzes fought) by the Armenians and Georgians.
 As the author notes, "basically all the appeals to the text of the epic in the textbooks were intended to serve as the basis for the constructed image of the "historical enemy."
 The events of recent years ... have led to the fact that this "honorable" place was taken first of all by the Armenians".
 Sergei Rumyantsev illustrates this with the example of a school textbook published in 2003 on Azerbaijani history.
 According to independent experts in Armenia and Azerbaijan, this policy makes the differences more and more insurmountable every year.
 A generation of young people has grown up, for whom "Armenian" and "Azeri" have become an ideological cliché, an image of an "enemy".